Sergey-Anfinogentov/EMD_conf/README.md

 # EMD_conf
+This repository contains EMD implementation in IDL language.
-A code for estimating confidence intervals for EMD
+The code also allows for estimating confidence intervals for EMD modes in the presence of white and colored noise components.